 Have a question?
 Call us at 206.669.9272 / 800.861.6425.
 Prefer online?Get in Touch

-Giovanna is most looking forward to the Chimpanzees at Mahale Mountains National Park and observing how these intelligent and charismatic animals interact with one another.
+Liam is most looking forward to observing how intelligent and charismatic gorillas are in the way they interact with one another.

 More Than a Lot in Common